Philippine Coast Guard Accuses Chinese Vessels Of dangerous Manoeuvres - UrduPoint

 It deploys boats to patrol the busy waterway and has built artificial islands that it has militarised to reinforce its claims.

-Chinese and Philippine officials last month agreed on the need for closer dialogue to deal with "maritime emergencies" in the waterway.
+Chinese and Philippine officials last month agreed on the need for closer dialogue to deal with "maritime emergencies" in the waterway as tensions escalated.

 Recent Stories